Jehes/jehes.github.io/README.md

-# Tesseract GIT in HTML
+# Tesseract GIF in HTML
 Script where frames from GIF which converted into HTML are switching